rdpeng/rprogdatascience/manuscript/dplyr.md

 * `%>%`: the "pipe" operator is used to connect multiple verb actions together into a pipeline

-The `dplyr` package as a number of its own data types that it takes advantage of.
+The `dplyr` package has a number of its own data types that it takes advantage of.
 For example, there is a handy `print` method that prevents you from printing a lot of data to the console.
 Most of the time, these additional data types are transparent to the user and do not need to be worried about.